Portfolio · An AI music teacher

 § Two — Today

 Tom is running.
-I talk to him every day.
+I practise with him every day.

 Beat 01